LDY55/translateandtranscribe/replit.md

 ## Overview

-This is a Python-based Streamlit application that provides audio transcription and text translation capabilities.
-The app uses Whisper models for speech-to-text conversion and API-based translation services for text translation.
-It's designed for processing Russian audio content with translation capabilities.
+This project provides a Progressive Web App for audio transcription and text translation.
+It uses Whisper models for speech-to-text conversion and API-based translation services.
+The PWA can be installed on the desktop and works offline for cached resources.

 ## System Architecture

 The application follows a modular architecture with clear separation of concerns:

-- **Frontend**: Streamlit web interface for user interaction
+ - **Frontend**: Progressive Web App (Flask-based) for user interaction
 - **Processing Layer**: Separate modules for transcription, translation, and text processing
 - **Configuration Management**: JSON-based settings storage
 - **Model Integration**: Hugging Face Transformers for Whisper models

 ## Key Components

-### 1. Frontend Layer (`app.py`)
+### 1. Frontend Layer (`pwa_simple.py`)
-- **Technology**: Streamlit
+ - **Technology**: Flask (PWA)
-- **Purpose**: Provides web-based UI for file uploads, settings configuration, and result display
+ - **Purpose**: Web interface for file uploads, translation settings and model interaction
  - **Features**:
-  - Session state management for persistent data
-  - Sidebar for API configuration
+   - API endpoints for transcription and translation
-  - File upload interface for audio files
+   - Can be installed as a desktop-like application

 ### 2. Transcription Module (`transcription.py`)
 - **Technology**: Whisper models via Hugging Face Transformers